 During busy times of year, like end of the school year, having an alternate driving route will help you avoid traffic.
 You may come to the Zoo from White River Parkway West Drive which offers a scenic view of the city.
 The Zoo is also along Indianapolis' Cultural Trail and we have bike racks if you bicycle to the Zoo.
 Or you may consider walking through White River State Park on your next Zoo visit.

 Plan to Save

-For guests who want to save money, a wintertime visit can be just what you're looking for.
-Lighter crowds from January through mid-March mean that admission prices will be lower, especially when you purchase advance tickets online.
-Plus, guests can enjoy more personal animal interactions and see species that might be as active during the warmer months.
+For guests who want to save money, a springtime visit can be just what you're looking for.
+Usually in the spring, crowds are lighter than they would be in the summertime, so admission prices will be lower, especially when you purchase advance tickets on line.
+Plus, guests can enjoy more personal animal interactions and see species that might be as active during the summer months.